 - Purchase the complete Expat Arrivals Munich Guide (PDF)

-Most expat children attend international schools in Munich and, while they're exposed to different cultures, receive an education in their home language.
+Most expat children attend international schools in Munich where, besides being exposed to different cultures, they also receive an education in their home language.
 Alternatively, expats could send their children to a public or private school in Munich.

 Public and private schools in Munich